confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

   GROUP BY user_id;
 ```

-Querying from that table we get:
+Querying from that table, we get the following:

 ```sql
 SET 'ksql.query.pull.table.scan.enabled' = 'true';
 SELECT * FROM sales_totals;
 ```

-Result:
+Here is the result:

 ```txt
 +--------+-------+-------------+